 Micronutrient deficiencies result from a diet lacking the essential vitamins and minerals that humans require in small amounts for proper growth, development, and bodily functioning.
 These include iodine, calcium, iron, zinc, and vitamins A, B, and C, among others.
 Micronutrient deficiencies are the cause of a range of diseases affecting physical and mental development, and can increase susceptibility to infectious diseases.

-Not getting enough of one or more micronutrients.
-This can happen even if a person is getting sufficient energy from their diet.
+A micronutrient deficiency refers to not getting enough of one or more micronutrients, which can occur even if a person is receiving sufficient energy from their diet.

 Micronutrients are minerals (e.g. iron) and organic compounds (e.g. vitamin A) found in food, which the body requires in very small amounts to produce substances such as enzymes and hormones.
 They are essential for proper growth, development and bodily functioning.
 Essential micronutrients are those that cannot be synthesised by the body and so must be obtained through diet.